New York State Office of Mental Health: Workforce development

+Many essential workers are still earning far below a living wage even after the COVID-19 pandemic.
 OMH provides funding for eligible workforce development initiatives of licensed providers.
 Funding comes from federal Community Mental Health Services Block Grants and the enhanced Federal Medical Assistance Percentages program, more recently from e.g. the CRRSAA and American Rescue Plan Act of 2021 (COVID-19 stimuli packages), for targeted rate increases and recruitment and retention funds.
-Many essential workers are still earning far below a living wage even after the COVID-19 pandemic.
-The New York State Incident Management and Reporting System (NIMRS) is used by providers for reportable incidents.
+The state FY 2024 budget also included funding for cost-of-living adjustments and expanded loan forgiveness for social workers and technicians.
+The NYS Department of Labor oversees the operation of local WIOA career centers (one-stop centers, American job centers) that offer a range of employment and training services, including job search assistance, career counseling, and access to job training programs.